 Companies place a great deal of importance on meeting customer expectations.
 According to Forrester, nearly 95% of leaders say that providing a good customer experience is a top strategic priority, and 75% want to use customer experience as a competitive advantage.

-1. Customers want you to meet their expectations.
+1. Your customers want you to understand their needs

-It’s complicated, and yet it’s simple.
-Customer frustration stems from a discontinuity between the expectation of a service interaction, and what’s actually delivered.
+Customer frustration stems from a discontinuity between the expectation of a customer service interaction, and what’s actually delivered.
 Nearly three-quarters of consumers expect you to understand their needs and expectations.

-Being where the customer is — wherever that may be – is the key to meeting customer expectations.
+Being where the customer is — wherever that is at the time — is the key to meeting customer expectations.

 It doesn’t matter if you’re in a store, on the phone, or online – no one likes to wait.
 Accordingly, the response times of channels you provide service on should be reasonable.